 - a.
 Financial assistance available to students enrolled in the institution. - b.
-Cost of attending the institution, including tuition and fees charged to full-time and part-time students, estimates of costs for necessary books and supplies, estimates of typical charges for room and board, estimates of transportation costs for students, and any additional cost of a program in which a student is enrolled or expresses a specific interest. - c.
-Terms and conditions under which students receiving Federal Family Education Loan or Federal Perkins Loan assistance may obtain deferral of the repayment of the principal and interest of the loan for: - i.
+Cost of attending the institution, including tuition and fees charged to full-time and part-time students; estimates of costs for necessary books and supplies; estimates of typical charges for room and board; estimates of transportation costs for students; and any additional cost of a program in which a student is enrolled or expresses a specific interest. - c.
+Terms and conditions under which students receiving Federal Direct Loan or Federal Direct Perkins Loan assistance may obtain deferral of the repayment of the principal and interest of the loan for - i.
 Service under the Peace Corps Act; - ii.
 Service under the Domestic Volunteer Service Act of 1973; or - Comparable service as a volunteer for a tax-exempt organization of demonstrated effectiveness in the field of community service.

 - d.
 The requirements for return of Title IV grant or loan assistance. - e.
-Enrollment status of students participating in SMU Education Abroad programs, for the purpose of applying for federal financial aid.
+Enrollment status of students participating in SMU Study Abroad programs, for the purpose of applying for federal financial aid.

-4. Student Financials
+4. Student Financials/Bursar: http://smu.edu/srk

-Director of Student Financials, Blanton Student Services Building,
+University Bursar, Blanton Student Services Building, Room 212 214-768-3417

-Room 212